wickman/pex/docs/index.rst

 to deploy Python applications to production since 2011.

-To learn more about what the .pex format is and why it could be useful for you, see :ref:`whatispex`  For the impatient, there is also a lightning talk published by Twitter University: `WTF is PEX?
+To learn more about what the .pex format is and why it could be useful for you, see :ref:`whatispex`  For the impatient, there is also a (slightly outdated) lightning talk published by Twitter University: `WTF is PEX?
 <http://www.youtube.com/watch?v=NmpnGhRwsu0>`_.